-- 1. Begin surveillance of the target species within an appropriate time prior to the application-minimum of 1 month is the suggested timeframe. - 2.
-Determine the threshold population level prior to commencement of the experiment.
-Applications are triggered in operational field trials when the threshold is reached. - 3.
-Map and locate the position of each sample station and provide a detailed description of the location with GPS coordinates - 4.
-Calibrate the ground or aerial application system- see the relevant calibration guideline. - O Machines must be calibrated to deliver a spray droplet distribution with a Dv0.5 of <20 μm and a Dv0.9 < 50 μm for ground equipment and Dv0.5 of <45 μm and a Dv0.9 < 100 μm for aerial equipment (as determined by the waved or spinning slide method), unless the manufacturers or label instructions indicate otherwise. - 5.
-Build frames to hold the mosquito bioassay cages and rotating impactor 1.5 m above the ground. - 6.
-Prepare the meteorological station with sensors at two heights (if possible) 5-10 and 1.5m or one at 1.5m. - 7.
-Aspirate 25 susceptible, non-blood-fed, 2-5 day old female mosquitoes into each cylindrical field cage.
-Prepare a label for each cage with an appropriate annotation for each experimental compound, dose, species, replicate and sample number. - 8.
-Prepare the ground deposition samplers ready for deployment in the field. - 9.
-Label amber glass vials for each experimental compound, dose, species, replicate and sample number.
-The glass vials should be of an appropriate size to hold the folded filter paper or acetate sheeting. - 10.
-Field vehicle(s) need to be prepared for sample transportation. - 11.
-Two people should position, collect and transfer the mosquitoes.
-One person should be in charge of the rotating impactors and one in charge of the filter papers.
-A separate person should take overall charge of the experiment, communicate with the spray operator, oversee the meteorological station, and the running, timing and notation of the experiment.
-A separate person (pilot or truck driver) should oversee the spray machinery and stay isolated from the rest of the experiment.
+- Begin surveillance of the target species within an appropriate time prior to the application minimum of 1 month is the suggested timeframe. - Determine the threshold population level prior to commencement of the experiment.
+Applications are triggered in operational field trials when the threshold is reached. - Map and locate the position of each sample station and provide a detailed description of the location with global positioning system (GPS) coordinates. - Calibrate the ground or aerial application system- see the relevant calibration guideline.2 - Build frames to hold the mosquito bioassay cages and rotating impactor 1.5 m above the ground. - Prepare the meteorological station with sensors at two heights (if possible) 5-10 and 1.5m or one at 1.5m. - Aspirate 25 susceptible, non-blood-fed, 2-5-day-old female mosquitoes into each cylindrical field cage.
+Prepare a label for each cage with an appropriate annotation for each experimental compound, dose, species, replicate and sample number.